-There are a couple of easy ways you can use to begin building your vocabulary.
-First and foremost, is to learn new words in ways that you enjoy.
-This means avoiding the usual method of rote memorization, which can make the entire process drudgery.
-When it comes to enhancing your vocabulary, the two easiest methods are to understand a word from its roots and to associate a word with something that you are more familiar with.
+When it comes to enhancing your vocabulary, the two easiest methods are to understand a word from its roots and to associate a word with something with which you are more familiar.

 Getting to the root of the word is just what it sounds like, getting to the bottom of the matter.
 The real fun of learning more words is knowing where a word comes from, how it found its way into the English vocabulary, and what its roots are.

 Start with a simple word, such as culpable or culprit.
 Haven’t you heard the phrase, mea culpa innumerable times, perhaps in Church or school?
 It simply means ‘my fault’ in Latin.
-Both of these other words, culpable and culprit, derive from that single expression.
+Both culpable and culprit, derive from that single expression.
 A person who commits a mistake is a culprit; the punishable offence is the culpable offence.
 Thus, learning one root word can help you learn two (or more) words that derive from it.
-Doesn’t this sound simple?
-Let us get to the root of our topic now for one more example.
-What are the building blocks of all vocabulary words?
-The alphabet, right?
-Do you have any idea of what the word ‘alphabet’ means, though?
-The term was originally used to denote the set of words that start with the Greek letters ‘alpha’ and ‘beta’.
-This is how the word alphabet came into existence.
+Here's one more example--the word alphabet.
+It was originally used to denote the set of words that start with the Greek letters ‘alpha’ and ‘beta’.

-Now stop for a minute and think: what does this word sound like?
+What does aristate sound like?
 Doesn’t it sound a lot like the name of the famous philosopher, Aristotle?
 And wasn’t that man bearded?
-So, you have it.
 This is one really simple, yet fun way of associating a related thing with a word.
-Now the word is sure to stay stuck in your mind.